-We, the 59 participants of the 6th Hiroshima Junior International Forum, held from August 17th to 20th 2021, collaborated together online from 14 countries around the world.
-Our aim was to learn about and discuss the abolition of nuclear weapons as well as peacebuilding.
+We, the 30 participants of the 5th Hiroshima Junior International Forum, held on November 29th, December 6th and 13th 2020, collaborated together online from 14 countries to learn about and discuss the abolition of nuclear weapons as well as peace-building.

-<Challenges and Solutions for Abolition of Nuclear Weapons>
+<Challenges and Solutions for Abolitions of Nuclear Weapons>

 <Our Role for Abolition of Nuclear Weapons>

 In Hiroshima Peace Memorial Park, there is a monument on which is written “Let all the souls here rest in peace; we shall not repeat the evil.” to remind the world about Hiroshima’s tragedy.
 In fact, we play the most important role in spreading this message to the world.
 For this challenge, we commit to being informed about international situations, stories of Hiroshima, and the danger of nuclear weapons.
 We also seek to establish a system of spreading information regarding denuclearization through international social media such as making educational materials on nuclear disarmament and denuclearization which can be spread through social media.

 We will discourage discrimination against nuclear victims by spreading their stories through promotional videos, social media posts, and international conferences.
 Finally, we urge the establishment of a system of sharing information regarding denuclearization through international social media separated into different teams for different regions to tackle the problem of differences in culture and media types.

 <The Role of Hiroshima for Abolition of Nuclear Weapons>